 In more than one sense there are overlaps between IoT device management and mobile device management or MDM (think automatic detection, patching and over-the-air updates, management and programming).

-The same goes for network device management (which is the approach that some vendors take with their solutions such as, to name one, Verismic’s Cloud Management Suite IoT device management feature) and device management in the scope of network connectivity providers and broadband operators (with, among others, Gemalto Device Management that automatically detects and configures all mobile devices for mobile network operators, a solution from security expert Gemalto which is co-founder of the blockchain consortium known as TIoTA that works toward a common IoT registration protocol, among others aiming to change the approaches that underpin today’s IoT device identities) and so on.
+The same goes for network device management (which is the approach that some vendors take with their solutions) and device management in the scope of network connectivity providers and broadband operators (with, among others, Gemalto Device Management that automatically detects and configures all mobile devices for mobile network operators, a solution from security expert Gemalto which is co-founder of the blockchain consortium known as TIoTA that works toward a common IoT registration protocol, among others aiming to change the approaches that underpin today’s IoT device identities) and so on.

 And then there are of course traditional M2M IoT device management solutions, IoT device management platforms for more consumer-oriented markets, the Arm Mbed IoT Device Platform ecosystem approach and more (with the first blockchain IoT device management applications and initiatives here too).